wjgibson/limitless-automation-possibilities/Documentation/Development.md

 - If this is shown on the browser, type into the terminal `npm install antd` as elements use antd to make the project look nicer.
 ## Running tests
 We have used cypress to test the react components of our app.
 To run the tests, simply execute the command `npx cypress run --component`.
 This takes a few seconds and results in all of our tests running in the command line.
 For a detailed run of the tests in a simulated DOM environment, execute `npx cypress open`and select "component testing" to view our testing classes.
 Select one of the components and see them open in the simulated DOM.

+To test the API, type `npm test` into the terminal inside the main repository.

 ## Replicating via Docker
 - Install Docker Desktop to your Operating System